-- Teacher of Religion and Society at a secondary school
+- Teacher of religion and society at a secondary school

 - PhD candidate at an international university

-- Political Party Officer
+- Political party officer

-- Consultant at McKinsey
+- Consultant at McKinsey & Company

-- Traineeship Municipality The Hague
+- Traineeship for the Municipality of The Hague

-The MA programme in Religious Studies offers excellent preparation for students seeking a profession that requires advanced analytical skills and specialised knowledge of religion and its cultural, geographic and historic context.
+The MA programme in Religious Studies offers excellent preparation for students seeking a profession that requires advanced analytical skills and specialised knowledge of religion and its cultural, geographic, and historic context.

 Graduated in MA Religious Studies

 "I'm an entrepreneur, which means that I am able to do many different things.
-Currently I am working at Museum Naturalis Biodiversity Center, I have my own Dutch Organic Gin brand ‘Goeie Mie’ and I am a councilor at the Leiden city council."
+Currently I am working at Museum Naturalis Biodiversity Center, I have my own Dutch Organic Gin brand ‘Goeie Mie’ and I am a councillor at the Leiden city council."